ethereum/EIPs/EIPS/eip-signTypedData.md

 Similarly, a straightforward implementation is sub-optimal for directed acyclic graphs.
 A simple recursion through the members can visit the same node twice.
 Memoization can optimize this.

 ## Rationale for `domainSeparator`

+Since different domains have different needs, an extensible scheme is used where the DApp specifies a `DomainSeparator` struct type and an instance `domainSeparatorInstance` which it passes to the user-agent.
+The user-agent can then apply different verification measures depending on the fields that are there.

 A field `string eip719dsl` can added and be rejected if the value does not match the hash of the [EIP-719][eip719] DSL interface string.